 Computer Science Careers in Maine

-Likewise, Maine has seen an influx of investment in startup companies, particularly in the Portland area.
+Graduates of computer science programs in Maine can choose from among several career opportunities.
+Common careers for computer science majors include roles as software or web developers, database or network systems administrators, computer programmers, software or systems engineers, and software quality assurance testers.
 Startup tech companies employ graduates in computer science-related fields and increase the demand for workers with the educational background needed to fill those positions.
-Below is a list of careers and their corresponding salaries in fields related to computer science.
+Read on for a list of careers and their corresponding salaries in fields related to computer science.

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers by Degree

 - L.L.
 Bean: Headquartered in Freeport, Maine, L.L.
 Bean produces clothing and recreational equipment.
 While the company has retail stores in 20 states, the majority of its sales occur online.
-Trained workers maintain its e-commerce platform and keep its order fulfillment functions running.
+Trained workers maintain its e-commerce platform and keep order fulfillment functions running.